-Otto engines can be carburetted or injection powered.
-In injection-powered Otto engines, gasoline is mixed into the air by injecting it into the suction line at the valve inlet, or directly into the combustion chamber.
-Among the two methods of laminting the fuel, the most widely used is the one powered by carburation.
+Otto engines can be fueled by carburetion or injection.
+In Otto injection-fed engines, gasoline is mixed with air by injecting it into the intake duct at the valve intake, or directly into the combustion chamber.
+Among the two methods of laminating fuel, the most widely used is fueled by carburization.

-- Distributes the fuel evenly across the various cylinders.
+- It distributes the fuel evenly in the various cylinders.

 - Not sensitive to acceleration